Men posing as law enforcement carjacked victim during phony traffic stop; suspect crashed into house while fleeing police

 The robbery happened sometime after midnight on Metairie Drive, just off Perkins Road, after the victim was stopped by a black Kia Soul with flashing red and blue lights.

 The East Baton Rouge Sheriff's Office reported the phony cop then stepped out the vehicle wearing a police vest and brandished a gun while demanding the victim get into his vehicle.
-When the victim refused, the man used a radio to call for "back-up" and waited for a second man to arrive.
+When the victim refused, the man used a radio to call for "backup" and waited for a second man to arrive.

 When that person showed up, they allegedly pistol-whipped and restrained the victim with zip ties.
 After the victim broke free and ran, the attackers took off with both vehicles.